rbgo404/Qwen2.5-Coder-32B-Instruct-pydantic/README.md

         {
           "name": "prompt",
           "shape": [1],
-          "data": ["What is deep learning?"],
-          "datatype": "BYTES"
+          "data": ["Implement a function to check if a given number is a prime number."], "datatype": "BYTES"
         },
         {